xpetersauer/xpetersauer/README.md

+(Last Updated July 2025)

 - 👋 Hi, I’m @xpetersauer
-- 👀 I’m interested in bioinformatics, clinical and genetic epidemiology, and statistical genomics.
+- 👀 I’m interested in imaging informatics and deep learning in medicine and healthcare.
-- 🌱 I’m currently an NIH post-bacc working on genomic and clinical epidemiology using electronic health records and how these datasets can be used to address heterogeneity in various clinical situations.
+- 🌱 I’m currently an MD/PhD student at UCLA-Caltech.
-- ⭐ My most representative projects include (in-order): The DNA Origami Project, The LISH Datathon Submission, the March Madness Causal Inference Project, and the March Madness ML Model
+- ⭐ My most representative projects, which do not include published code, include (in order): The DNA Origami Project, The LISH Datathon Submission, the March Madness Causal Inference Project, and the March Madness ML Model
-- 📫 How to reach me: by email at pjsauer @ gmail dot com
+- 📫 How to reach me: by email at psauer @ g dot ucla dot edu

 <!---
 xpetersauer/xpetersauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.